AlexShkarin/pyLabLib-cam-control/docs/overview.rst

 The acquisition is started by pressing ``Start acquisition`` button.
 Note that you might need to adjust camera parameters (e.g., specify exposure, ROI, binning, pixel readout rate) to get reasonable image quality and performance.

 All of the entered values are automatically saved on exit and restored on the next restart.
-It is also possible to :ref:`save the settings to a file <interface_save_settings>` and load them later, which is helpful for working in several different regimes.
+It is also possible to :ref:`save the settings to a file <interface_footer>` and load them later, which is helpful for working in several different regimes.

+You can find more information either on the :ref:`interface page <interface>`, or in the built-in :ref:`tutorial <interface_tutorial>`.

 .. image:: overview_compact.png

 In case the interface takes too much space and does not fit in the screen, you can enable the compact mode in the :ref:`settings file <settings_file_general>`.

+The software uses a dark color theme by default.
+You can change it in the :ref:`settings file <settings_file_general>`.

 .. _overview_feedback: